-Tomorrow is Christmas Eve, that most special of nights.
-Ponder a while, savour the delicious difference between the thunderous way we expected, and expect, the Messiah and the soft, tender, loving, self-giving way that it happened.
-Listen for the tiny pitter-patter, not of tiny reindeer feet, but of the baby steps that signaled the very presence of Emmanuel, God-with-us.
+God's becoming flesh and dwelling among us in Jesus really was more than we can dream ... that blessed event was a fulfillment of Jewish prophecy and as such delivered the promises of God, and sealed the covenants, fulfilling the dream of being free from sin, free to be reconciled with God.
+Later this week we will once again celebrate Christmas Eve, that most special of nights.
+Ponder a while, savour the delicious difference between the thunderous way the world anticipated the Messiah and the soft, tender, loving, self-giving way that it happened.
+Listen for the soft and gentle cooing of the baby that signaled the very presence of Emmanuel, God-with-us in Jesus, the Christ.
 Savour the love of our Father that enfolds and wraps us like a baby's blanket, keeping us safe.
+Rejoice in the life-giving breath of the Holy Spirit that enables us to experience God's love in ways that are more than we can dream.